Jacob Adler: Acting career

-Russia
+Ukraine, Moldova, Belarus, Poland, Lithuania, Latvia, Russia

 Adler wrote in his memoir that the passion of his future wife Sonya Oberlander (and of her family) for theater, and their vision of what Yiddish theater could become, kept him in the profession despite his uncle's view.
 When she was cast by Rosenberg opposite Jacob Spivakovsky in the title role of Abraham Goldfaden's darkly comic operetta Breindele Cossack, she pulled strings so that the role of Guberman would be reassigned to Adler.

 His success in the role was cut short by the news that Goldfaden, whose plays they were using without permission, was coming with his troupe to Odessa.
 Goldfaden's own account says he came there at the urging of his father; Adler attributes it to Rosenberg and Spivakovsky's "enemies".
-Rosenberg, never the most ethical of men, withdrew his troupe from Odessa to tour the hinterland.
-(Soon, though, he would come to an accommodation by which his troupe would be an officially recognized touring company attached to Goldfaden's own troupe.)
+Rosenberg, never the most ethical of men, withdrew his troupe from Odessa to tour the hinterland (soon, though, he would come to an accommodation by which his troupe would be an officially recognized touring company attached to Goldfaden's own troupe).
 (For greater detail on Adler's time with Rosenberg's company, see Israel Rosenberg.)

 By his own account, Adler took a leave of absence from his job to travel with Rosenberg's troupe to Kherson, where he made a successful acting debut as the lover Marcus in The Witch of Botoşani.
 He overstayed his leave, lost his government post, and the decision to become a full-time actor was effectively made for him.
 Adler was unhappy that under Tulya Goldfaden there were "No more communistic shares, no more idealistic comradeship".
 Still, under this same Goldfaden regime he had his first taste of real stardom when people in Chişinău camped in the courtyards awaiting performances.
 Even the police seemed to have "fallen in love" with the troupe, dressing up the actors in their uniforms at riotous parties after shows, while trying on the troupe's costumes themselves.